zacarias39/storewise-engineering-assignment/README.md

+## If you get a "vite not recognized" error when running "npm run dev"
+ run: "npm i vite" that will fix the problem - by Zacarias Casimiro.

 # Personal Task Management App

 This project is a simple task management application built with React and Vite.
 The app allows users to create, read, update, and delete tasks.
 This project is intended as a mini-project assignment for you, applying for a software developer role at Storewise.
 The basic UI is provided, and you are expected to implement some functionalities which are listed below.